 After all, our bodies are temporary, and it is the experiences we create that define us.
 How you make people feel, what you accomplish and the legend you create is not.
 It takes bravery to focus on aligning with your values over making your body more acceptable to others.

 Let bravery be the infrastructure that supports you in building autonomy and confidence.
 Let it carry you to a place where you need less validation from others,

 Adapted from the original article.

 Haley Goodrich, RD, LDN is a private practice Registered Dietitian based in Pittsburgh, PA inspiring others to have a healthy relationship with food.
-Specializing in disordered eating, intuitive eating, and digestive health, Haley’s mission is to show that healthy doesn’t have to be restrictive or defined by how you compare to others.
+Specializing in eating disorders, disordered eating, and intuitive eating, Haley’s mission is to show that healthy doesn’t have to be restrictive or defined by how you compare to others.
 To stay inspired to be your healthiest you, visit Haley at INSPIRD Nutrition.